AI-UDP/GRO63/README.md

 ### Windows
 You need MinGw compiler and Qt5 libraries.
-Both can be installed with the Qt offline pack, selecting all options.
+Both can be installed with the [Qt offline installers](https://www.qt.io/offline-installers) (selecting all options except *Strawberry* option).
 Once you have installed, add the MinGw compiler to the PATH.
-For example, if you have the Qt version 5.14.1, the path will be:
+For example, if you have the Qt version *5.14.1*, the path will be:
 ```
 C:\Qt\Qt5.14.1\Tools\mingw730_64\bin
 ```